-- To adjust the Brightness, Contrast, Display ON/OFF and Color of the RearView Monitor, press the SETTING button and then select the "Display" key with the RearView Monitor on.
-When the display adjustment screen appears, touch the "-" or "+" key on the desired item and adjust the level. - Do not adjust the Brightness, Contrast, and Color of the RearView Monitor while the vehicle is moving.
+- To adjust the Brightness, Tint, Contrast, Display ON/OFF and Color of the RearView Monitor, press the SETUP button with the RearView Monitor on, then touch the "-" or "+" key on the item and adjust the level. - Do not adjust the Brightness, Contrast, Tint and Color of the RearView Monitor while the vehicle is moving.

-When the shift selector is shifted to R (Reverse), the monitor screen automatically changes to the RearView Monitor mode.
-However, the radio can be heard.

-- It may take some time until the RearView Monitor is displayed after the shift selector has been shifted to R (Reverse).
+- When the shift selector is shifted to R (Reverse), the monitor screen automatically changes to the RearView Monitor mode.
+However, the radio can be heard. - It may take some time until the RearView Monitor is displayed after the shift selector has been shifted to R (Reverse).
 Objects may be distorted momentarily until the Rear-View Monitor screen is displayed completely.
 When the shift selector is returned to a position other than R (Reverse), it may take some time until the screen changes.
 Objects on the screen may be distorted until they are completely displayed. - When the temperature is extremely high or low, the screen may not clearly display objects.
 This is not a malfunction. - When strong light directly enters the camera, objects may not be displayed clearly. - Vertical lines may be seen in objects on the screen.
 This is due to strong reflected light from the bumper.
 This is not a malfunction. - The screen may flicker under fluorescent light.
-This is not a malfunction. - The colors of objects on the RearView Monitor may differ somewhat from those of the actual object. - When the contrast of objects is low at night, pressing the SETTING button or ENTER button may not change the brightness.
+This is not a malfunction.